 We drank a couple of cold Coronas at that bar later that day.
 It was a nice respite from the hot Old Town where the heat of the day gets trapped in the Old Town by the mammoth Old City walls.

 I spent a sweltering two hours on top of the Old City walls.
 As I walked the walls, my view changed from the Adriatic Sea to the mountains and back again.
-One of the most striking features about Dubrovnik were the terra cotta tiled roofs.
+One of the most striking features of Dubrovnik was the terra cotta tiled roofs.

 It was late afternoon by the time I met Peter at the pub.
 We finished our celebratory beers, dropped Peter’s bag off in the apartment, and walked the short distance to the beach bar.
 We closed out the day with dinner in the Old Town and an early bedtime.